Fares Fares

+Fares Fares ([ˈfǎːrɛs ˈfǎːrɛs]; born 29 April 1973) is a Swedish actor, producer, and director.
+He is known for his collaborations with director Tarik Saleh, as well as his roles in notable shows such as Chernobyl and The Wheel of Time.
+Fares has received various accolades, including a Guldbagge Award for Best Actor in a Leading Role and two Robert Awards for Best Actor in a Supporting Role.

 Early life

-Fares was born in Beirut, Lebanon.
+Fares was born on 29 April 1973 in Beirut, Lebanon to a family of Assyrian origin.
 His younger brother is director Josef Fares, and he has four sisters.
 In 1987, when Fares was 14 years old, his family moved to Sweden, residing in Örebro.
 They moved to escape the Lebanese Civil War and chose Sweden because they had relatives who had already lived there.
 Fares says he learned Swedish within three months of living in Sweden.

 From the age of 15, Fares acted in a local theater group in Örebro.
 When he was 19, he attended drama school in Mölnlycke near Gothenburg, Sweden.
 He spent six years working in the Theatre Tamauer.

 Career

 Film

-Fares has played major parts in his brother, director Josef Fares' films, including his debut acting performance in 2000's Jalla!
-Jalla! and 2003's Kopps.
+Fares has played major parts in films directed by his brother, Josef Fares.
+He debuted in Jalla!
+Jalla!
+(2000) and Kopps (2003).
 He starred in Bang Bang Orangutang (2005) and Kill Your Darlings (2006).